seoLegna/01-Introduction/README.md

 # 01-Introduction

+With my code I am trying to let the person reading this understand me a little better than before, when somebody runs my code they will have to enter their name and later if they like the sam game as me.
+This code was creatted to help somebody who wants to know a little more about me.

 Hello, class!
 This is the first assignment for MSCH-C220.
 The requirements for this assignment are as follows:

 Write a Python program that displays answers to the following questions: